landOfTigers/CarND-Advanced-Lane-Lines/writeup.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I created a mask with colored lane lines and a highlighted lane area inside the function `fit_polynomial()`, which I transformed back to fit the original image scale inside my `pipeline()` function by using `invert_perspective_transform()`.
 Finally I overlayed this mask on the original image by using Open CV's function `addWeighted()`.
+The curves used to create the mask are filtered with a weighted average over the past n= 5 iterations inside the Line class, where the most recent fit gets the highest weight applied, to reduce jitter.
 Here is an example of my result on the test image:

 ![alt text][output]